Master the world's first comprehensive AI regulation with confidence

 Your Core Obligations: Training data summaries, copyright compliance, content labeling, systemic risk assessment.
 Abuse prevention and user guidelines are essential.

 As operators of critical infrastructures (KRITIS), energy providers are subject to the strictest rules of the AI Act.
 AI systems used for control, operation, and safety of energy networks are explicitly classified as high-risk applications.
+Additionally, the NIS2 Directive imposes parallel cybersecurity requirements for critical infrastructure operators that must be addressed in an integrated compliance strategy.

 The use of these systems requires compliance with a strict catalog of obligations: